tiagovalverde/cps-algorithms-labs/README.md

 Problem similar to the interval scheduling for processes in a operating system.
 In processes interval scheduling, we look for a algorithm that assigns a much number of processes as possible in the shortest period of time.
 To complete that, a greddy algorithm is implemented to obtain the shortest processes first.

 The same approach is used with the room accomodation, which sorts the bookings by shortest period and in a greedy way books the smallest bookings first.
 This allows to encounter a day that the number of rooms may be greater than the maximum number of rooms available sooner.

+### Lab 6 - Dynamic Programming

+Imagine carrying a knackpack that holds up to a certain amount of weight.
+There is n items available to put in the knapsack and each item has a associated weight.
+WSelect the items that have the greatest values such that the items you choose dont exceed a specific limited weight limit.

+To solve this problem the **knapsack algorithm** is used.
+It is considered a dynamic algorithm because avoids overlapping of repeated calculations by creating a table  to store the already computations performed.